Sarah offers practical and effective solutions to her clients’ litigation disputes.

-Acting for a confidential client, as an innocent third party in an investigation, led by the Québec's permanent anti-corruption unit (PACU).
+Acting for a confidential client, as an innocent third party in an investigation, led by Québec's permanent anti-corruption unit.

 Acting for confidential clients in an action against a former officer and related parties for the misappropriation of more than $6.5 million for their own benefit.